ungleich/cdist/docs/src/man1/cdist.rst

     host or host file is specified then, by default, read from stdin.
 Hostfile format is the same as config hostfile format.

-.. option:: -h, --help
+.. option:: -g CONFIG_FILE, --config-file CONFIG_FILE

-    show this help message and exit
+    Use specified custom configuration file.

 .. option:: -I INVENTORY_DIR, --inventory INVENTORY_DIR

     Use specified custom inventory directory.
 Inventory
-    directory is set up by the following rules: if this argument is set then specified directory is used, if CDIST_INVENTORY_DIR env var is set then its value is used, if HOME env var is set then ~/.cdist/inventory is used, otherwise distribution inventory directory is
+    directory is set up by the following rules: if cdist configuration resolves this value then specified
+    directory is used, if HOME env var is set then ~/.cdit/inventory is used, otherwise distribution
-    used.
+    inventory directory is used.

 INVENTORY ADD-TAG